-The Proposed District Plan was notified on 20 October 2022 with the submission period closing on 23 December 2022, a total of 58 submissions were received.
+The Proposal District Plan was notified on 20 October 2022 with the submission period closing on 23 December 2022, a total of 58 submissions were received.

 The summary of submissions was publicly notified on 6 July 2023 with the submission period closing on 28 July 2023, a total of 29 further submissions were received.

-Staff completed preparations for the first tranche of hearings on the Proposed District Plan which were being held on 16 and 17 July 2024, with the second and final tranche due to be held in late November 2024.
-Decisions are likely to be issued in early 2025.
+Staff completed preparations for The first tranche of hearings on the Proposed District Plan were being held on 16 and 17 July 2024, with the second and final tranche due to be held in late November 2024 with decisions likely to be issued in early 2025.

-All components o the performance measure have been met. f O Not achieved Not achieved Some or all components were not achieved schedule or targe as per Nearly A nearly achieved result occurs when a result is within 5% of the target.
-YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED Resource processe accordan legislatio ce with All non-notified consents are pr within statutory timeframes. ocessed Result Previo t: Achieve :: Achieved :: Year :: Achieved 0 All non-notified resource consents received have been processed within the 20 working days target.
+Achieved All components o the performance measure have been met. f O Not achieved Some or all components w not achieved a schedule or ta as per Nearly achieved early achieved result occurs when a llt is within 5% of the target.
+YOU CAN EXPECT AN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED Resource processed accordan legislation ce with All non-notified consents are pr within statutory timeframes. ocessed Result Previo :: Achieve :: Achieved us year :: Achieved 0 All non-notified resource consents received have been processed within the 20 working days target.

-Waitomo District Council: Funding impact statement for Resource Management (\$000's) Adjusted LTP 2021-31 2023 Adjusted LTP 2021-31 2024 ACTUAL 2023/24

-Sources of operating funding

-General rates, uniform annual general charges, rates penalties 515 615 418

-Targeted rates 0 0 C

-Subsidies and grants for operating purposes 0 0 C

-Fees and charges 185 189 254

-Internal charges and overheads recovered 0 0 C

-Local authorities fuel tax, fines, infringement fees and other receipts 0 0 C

-Total operating funding (A) 700 804 672

-Applications of operating funding

-Payments to staff and suppliers 340 217 373

-Finance costs 55 61 55

-Internal charges and overheads applied 645 376 812

-Other operating funding applications 0 0 C

-Total applications of operating funding (B) 1,040 654 1,240

-Surplus (deficit) of operating funding (A-B) (340) 150 (568)

-Sources of capital funding

-Subsidies and grants for capital expenditure 0 0 C

-Development and financial contributions 0 0 C

-Increase (decrease) in debt 340 (150) 402

-Gross proceeds from sale of assets 0 0 C

-Lump sum contributions 0 0 C

-Other dedicated capital funding 0 0 C

-Total sources of capital funding (C) 340 (150) 402

-Applications of capital funding

-Capital expenditure - to meet additional demand 0 0 C

-Capital expenditure - to improve the level of service 0 0 C

-Capital expenditure - to replace existing assets 0 0 C

-Increase (decrease) in reserves 0 0 (166)

-Increase (decrease) in investments 0 0 (

-Total applications of capital funding (D) 0 0 (166)

-Surplus (deficit) of capital funding (C-D) 340 (150) 568

-1 1
+Waitomo District Council: Funding impact statement for Resource Management (\$000's) Adjusted LTP 2021-31 2023 Adjusted LTP 2021-31 2024 ACTUAL 2023/24 Sources of operating funding General rates, uniform annual general charges, rates penalties 515 615 418 Targeted rates 0 0 C Subsidies and grants for operating purposes 0 0 C Fees and charges 185 189 254 Internal charges and overheads recovered 0 0 C Local authorities fuel tax, fines, infringement fees and other receipts 0 0 C Total operating funding (A) 700 804 672 Applications of operating funding Payments to staff and suppliers 340 217 373 Finance costs 55 61 55 Internal charges and overheads applied 645 376 812 Other operating funding applications 0 0 C Total applications of operating funding (B) 1,040 654 1,240 Surplus (deficit) of operating funding (A-B) (340) 150 (568) Sources of capital funding Subsidies and grants for capital expenditure 0 0 C Development and financial contributions 0 0 C Increase (decrease) in debt 340 (150) 402 Gross proceeds from sale of assets 0 0 C Lump sum contributions 0 0 C Other dedicated capital funding 0 0 C Total sources of capital funding (C) 340 (150) 402 Applications of capital funding Capital expenditure - to meet additional demand 0 0 C Capital expenditure - to improve the level of service 0 0 ( Capital expenditure - to replace existing assets 0 0 C Increase (decrease) in reserves 0 0 (167) Increase (decrease) in investments 0 0 ( Total applications of capital funding (D) 0 0 (166) Surplus (deficit) of capital funding (C-D) 340 (150) 568

-\Note: Interest costs have been disclosed in the funding impact statement for each activity to provide more transparency of where these costs attribute to.
+Note: Interest costs have been disclosed in the funding impact statement for each activity to provide more transparency of where these costs attribute to.
 Previously, these costs were treated as overheads and included in the internal charges and overheads recovered.
 LTP years 2023 and 2024 have been adjusted for comparative purposes.